svub/nunya/_SETUP.md

       * Scroll down to the "Deployed Contracts" section that is autogenerated to interact with the deployed contract
       * Click `setGatewayAddress` to create a transaction after providing the following argument to call the NunyaBusiness contracts transaction using the latest value from ./nunya/packages/secret-contracts-scripts/src/config/config.ts
         * Retrieve its value by clicking to call `CustomGateway`
-      * Click `unsafeSetSecretContractInfo` to create a transaction after providing the following arguments `config.secret.testnet.secretNunya.nunyaContractCodeHash` and `config.secret.testnet.secretNunya.nunyaContractAddress` using values from ./nunya/packages/secret-contracts-scripts/src/config/config.ts
+      * Click `unsafeSetSecretContractInfo` to create a transaction after providing the following arguments `config.networkSettings.secret.testnet.secretNunya.nunyaContractCodeHash` and `config.networkSettings.secret.testnet.secretNunya.nunyaContractAddress` using values from ./nunya/packages/secret-contracts-scripts/src/config/config.ts
         * Retrieve their values by clicking to calls `routing_info` and `routing_code_hash`
       * Click `unsafeRequestValue` to create a transaction after providing the following arguments `0xb6c2b131` and `10000000`
         * FIXME - Why get error `Paid Callback Fee Too Low` from the `requestValue` function in the Gateway EVM contract https://sepolia.etherscan.io/tx/0xdab1b76f3ede8042c850a483a28d73c23a271e5eac37d0e500b55d625fbdbabb.
 It may be necessary to deploy to local network for debugging.